ViralFP: A webserver of viral fusion proteins: Results

 \section{Results}

-There are two key components of the front-end application that can require an explanation of their elements: the tables and the tools.
+There are two key components of the front-end that can require an explanation of their elements: the tables and the tools.

-The figure \ref{FusionProteinScheme} shows the representation of the Fusion Protein page.
-It will allow to explain all the tables pages' different elements.
-Below there is a list that describes them, from the left to the right and top to down:
+Figure \ref{FusionProteinScheme} shows the representation of the \texttt{Fusion Protein} page.
+This image contains an example of a table component and will be used to explain all table elements present in our web application.
+The list above corresponds to the description of the table functionalities from the left to the right and top to down: